Here’s why Selena Gomez’s new song is an insult to women everywhere | Olivia Petter

 Consider what the phrase actually means.
 Merriam-Webster defines it as “requiring a large amount of care or maintenance” and “tending to cause problems or demand attention: extremely sensitive, demanding, or temperamental”.
 To be clear, these are not positive behavioural patterns.
 But that doesn’t mean they aren’t normal within a relationship.
 We all have our moments, don’t we?
 You know, the times when we’ve come home after a gruelling day at work, and feel a little snappy, bossy, or irritable.
 That doesn’t make you a terrible person, it makes you human.

 When we’re in love, don’t we all require a large amount of care and, well, maintenance?
 Isn’t a relationship something that requires both of those things, and on a fairly regular basis?
 It is.
-Why, then, is Gomez seemingly ashamed of the high-maintenance label she has attributed to herself?
+Why, then, is Gomez seemingly ashamed of the high maintenance label she has attributed to herself?

-If you break it down, you’ll see that when used to describe a woman, high-maintenance is often just another synonym for “crazy”.
+If you break it down, you’ll see that when used to describe a woman, high maintenance is often just another synonym for “crazy”.
 Not necessarily in the sense of mentally unwell, but in the sense of there being something unhinged, over the top, and somewhat hysterical about you.
 All of which are terms that strip women of their autonomy and power, reducing them to whinging, floundering nightmares.

 All this becomes even more complex when you consider that women (particularly straight women) have been conditioned to play it as cool as possible when entering into a romantic relationship.
-Growing up, tv and movies taught us to be insouciant, laid-back, and mellow with men.
+Growing up, TV and movies taught us to be insouciant, laid-back, and mellow with men.
 Anything else (opinions! expectations! concerns!) would scare them away.
-In other words: we all want to be low-maintenance.
+In other words: we all want to be low maintenance.

 I can’t help but think that Gomez is using the label for herself in fear that others will use it behind her back.
 It’s a classic defence mechanism, isn’t it?
 And given the context, I don’t blame her.

-But I don’t think there’s anything wrong with being high-maintenance.
+But I don’t think there’s anything wrong with being high maintenance.
 Not even a little.
-Because the truth is that in order to have a successful relationship, being uber laissez-fare without questioning a thing probably isn’t going to get you anywhere.
-In fact, we could probably all do with being a little high-maintenance.
+The truth is that in order to have a successful relationship, being uber laissez-faire without questioning a thing probably isn’t going to get you anywhere.
+In fact, we could probably all do with being a little high maintenance.